 With MyTracks now offline, it's one of the best dedicated Android Wear running apps on the Google Play Store.

 Nike+ Run Club

-Nike's running app has been renamed and in the process adds a host of new features to help keep you motivated to sling on your trainers.
+Nike's running app has been renamed and in the process added a host of new features to help keep you motivated.
 You now get coaching that adapts based on miles clocked in and a new leaderboard feature to compete against other Nike+ runners.

 Read this: Apple Watch Series 2 Nike+ edition review

-That's along with tracking the basics like distance, routes and pace, there's training programs, the ability to share runs, set up Nike+ Challenges against friends and add photos during your most scenic routes.
+That's along with tracking the basics like distance, routes and pace, plus training programs and the ability to share runs, set up Nike+ Challenges against friends and add photos during your most scenic routes.